KDE/documentation-develop-kde-org/content/hig/platform/notification.md

 #### Urgency

-It is recommended that a notification carrys an urgency hint:
+It is recommended that a notification carries an urgency hint:

 -   0 -- Low, "Matt is now online", "You just plugged in your AC adapter"